RENTON, WASH. (AP) - Pete Carroll’s fists were pumping to the blaring rap of Jay-Z.

 Former USC receiver Mike Williams is getting a second chance at an NFL career with his old college coach.
-How does this camp compare to Carroll's with the Trojans?
+He was asked to compare this camp to Carroll’s with the Trojans.

 “It’s better,” Williams said.
 “It’s a lot of fun. … You know, players reach just like everyone else and (we know) not a lot is expected in the first year for a team going in a new direction.
 But we’ve collectively bought in, man.”

-His reputation as a players' coach is growing.
+His reputation as a players’ coach is growing by the day.
 Carroll is giving his guys the day off from practice on Wednesday, just the fifth day of camp.
 Five days later they have another rest.